garbados/jepsen-couchdb/readme.md

 Gross.

 What happens when we allow the partition to recover?
-Try `python test.py heal shitshow part_network`:
+Try `python test.py heal trainwreck part_network`:

     Reset.
     Synced.